emilyriederer/website/content/post/column-name-contracts/index.md

 -   `TIME`: Are durations measured in seconds?
 Minutes?
 -   `RATING`: What are valid ranges for other known quantities like star ratings?

+Terminal "adjectives" could also be considered.
+For example, if the data-generating systems spit out analytically unideal quantities that should be preserved for data lineage purposes, suffixes such as `_RAW` and `_CLEAN` might denote version of the same variable in its original and manicured states, respectively.

 **Putting it all together**

 This structure now gives us a grammar to compactly name 35 variables in table: